ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ## 11. Intent Injections

+Access a protected (unexported) component, such as a private file or an SQLite content provider, using an exported (proxy) intent.

+This can easily lead to arbitrary file read/write, data leakage and exfiltration, remote code execute (RCE), etc.

+**This can only be done using a "malicious" PoC app, as it is too complex for tools such as Drozer.**

 Find out how to perform intent injections using a "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk#implicit-intent-injection-testing).

 ## 12. Taskjacking

 Find out how to perform [taskjacking](https://developer.android.com/privacy-and-security/risks/strandhogg) using a "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk#task-hijacking-testing).

+Sometimes, this is by design, to improve the user experience (UX) when "switching" between two apps.

 ## 13. Tapjacking

 Find out how to perform [tapjacking](https://developer.android.com/privacy-and-security/risks/tapjacking) using a "malicious" PoC app from my other [project](https://github.com/ivan-sincek/malware-apk#tapjacking-testing).

+App should prevent overlays on sensitive data inputs by specifying `android:filterTouchesWhenObscured="true"` in its layout files.

 ## 14. Decompile an APK